Tman968/GR1D-TD/README.md

+# Note: Use this Readme for testing the other program, other README files (if any) may be ignored
 # GR1D-TD Simple Startup Guide
 # 1. Go to the .jar file in location (add location) and start the program
 # 2. If that does not work, launch the program from Netbeans